 “You should be proud of your campaign and the dialogue you had with voters about the values we hold dear as Democrats,” Ms. Clinton wrote.
 “Thank you for accepting the challenge of seeking public office and for your commitment to creating a better future for the American people.”

-“I hope you will find some time now for some well deserved rest and relaxation; we will continue needing your voice in the public square in the years to come,” she continued in her letter to Mr. Shinagawa, who posted it on his social media accounts last week.
+“I hope you will find some time now for some well deserved rest and relaxation; we will continue needing your voice in the public square in the years to come,” she continued.
 “In the words of Eleanor Roosevelt, ‘The future belongs to those who believe in the beauty of their dreams.’
 Onward!”